jurisv/WebRTC/readme.md

 <img src="/WebRTC/resources/images/TokBoxApi.png" border=0 width=600 />

+Add your ApiKey and ApiSecretKey to your `server-config.json` file in the `adminsettings.serviceprovider.opentok` section.

 ### Step 2.
 Get your Firebase Api Key
 If you need to sign up start here. <a href="https://www.firebase.com/signup/" target="_new">https://www.firebase.com/signup/</a> a free trial should work as well.